RichardZJM/Reinforcement-Learning-of-Orbital-Probe/README.md

 # About

 This is a reinforcement learning environment based on the Gymnasium API, https://gymnasium.farama.org.
-It is a simulation of a space probe which travels from Earth to a target near the outside of the solar system.
+It is a simulation of a space probe which travels from Earth to Pluto.
 The probe does not have sufficient $\Delta V$ to directly thrust to the outer planet, requiring the agent to learn the foundations of orbital dynamics, especially gravity assists.
-Training currently using SB3, https://github.com/DLR-RM/stable-baselines3/tree/master.
+Training currently using stable baselines 3, https://github.com/DLR-RM/stable-baselines3/tree/master and stable baselines contrib.

 # Installation